 Jeff Malpas is Professor of Philosophy at the University of Tasmania.
 He is the author of Heidegger’s Topology: Being, Place, World (MIT Press, 2007).

 “In Heidegger’s Topology, Malpas argues convincingly that, throughout Heidegger’s fifty-three-year philosophical career, his central focus was realizing more and more profoundly that human being is always and already human being situated in place.
 He effectively demonstrates how this ‘emplacement’ became, for Heidegger, the central answer to the question of how anything, including human being, can exist and be the thing it is.
 In carefully explicating the shifting conceptual meaning of place and emplacement in Heidegger’s writings, Malpas provides an important philosophical addition to the growing body of academic and applied research in ‘place studies.’”--David Seamon, Department of Architecture, Kansas State University, and editor, *Environmental and Architectural Phenomenology*"—

 "What marks the possibility of a genuine philosophical adventure is when a body of work is illuminated in ways that are not simply original but also generative of new work.
-Such would be a description of Malpas's approach to Heidegger.
+Such would be a description of Malpas' approach to Heidegger.
 Putting to one side the usual pieties that surround Heidegger's work and giving priority to topology and place, Malpas will make any reader of Heidegger think again.
 What emerges is a Heidegger whose work forms an integral part of a philosophical geography.
-As such, terms such as 'life.''mortality,' and the 'environment'—words with a real exigency—come to acquire genuine philosophical force.
+As such, terms such as 'life', 'mortality' and the 'environment'--words with a real exigency--come to acquire genuine philosophical force.
 This is a book that combines a passionate commitment to scholarship with an insistence on demonstrating the relevance of philosophy in a dramatically new way."--Andrew Benjamin, Faculty of Design, Architecture and Building, University of Technology, Sydney"—